Creative Writing BA (Hons) module details

 Creative project, 40%: You will create a small creative project around one of the theoretical concepts covered in the module and present it to the class.

-Essay, 60%: You will write a 2500 word essay related to the themes of the module.
+Essay, 60%: You will write an essay related to the themes of the module.

 Block 4: Shaping Ideas